Last Updated: 3/10/21 | March 10th, 2021

 So take the traveler’s mindset with you on your next trip.

-Put down your “must see” checklist, go with the flow, try new things, meet new people, and push yourself to new limits.
+Put down your “must see” checklist, avoid the places on those top ten lists, go with the flow, try new things, meet new people, and push yourself to new limits.

 How to Travel the World on $50 a Day